 A financial advisor can help you decide how much of your portfolio should be in real estate.

-An alternative investment is any form of investment that’s outside the mainstream of traditional financial products.
-This category of asset is loosely defined, but you can think of it as any product that a bank or broker wouldn’t trade in the ordinary course of business.
+Groundfloor is a specialized platform that does not offer traditional securities such as stocks, bonds, options and funds.
+Instead, this platform offers what’s known as “alternative investments.”
+These are any form of investment that’s outside the mainstream of traditional financial products.
+This category of assets is loosely defined, but you can think of it as any product that a bank or broker wouldn’t trade in the ordinary course of business.
 For example, art, trading cards and commercial real estate are generally considered alternative investment classes.
 Even though quite a lot of people do own paintings and land, they aren’t something that you would find in a typical 401(k).
 By contrast, while cryptocurrency was long considered an alternative investment, more and more financial professionals now consider it mainstream.

 In this case, Groundfloor specializes in a single form of alternative investment class.
 It offers a marketplace in which you can buy shares of securities based on short-term real estate debt.

 Here’s how it works.
 Borrowers apply to Groundfloor for a short-term real estate loan, typically between six months and 18 months in duration.
 They use these loans to buy or improve a piece of residential real estate for commercial purposes.
 Most borrowers on Groundfloor use this money to flip houses.

 Groundfloor extends what’s known as a “hard money” loan.
 This means that the loan is backed by a physical asset which serves both as collateral for the loan and as the intended vehicle for repayment.
 For example, when a borrower takes their loan to flip a house they don’t intend to make payments out of their personal income like a traditional mortgage.
 Instead they intend to repay this loan based on the resale value of the underlying property.